BlackburnHax/pyng/README.md

 # pyng
-A ping implementation in Python (largely for demonstration purposes)
+A cross-platform ping implementation in Python (largely for demonstration purposes)

+Video of active development available at https://bhax.net